opdavies/drupal-module-tdd-blog/README.md

-# TDD Example Drupal 8 Module for DrupalCamp Dublin
+# TDD Example Drupal 8 Blog Module

-A demo module to accompany my [TDD - Test Driven Drupal][0] talk at DrupalCamp Dublin 2017.
+A demo module to accompany my [TDD - Test Driven Drupal][0] talk, originally for DrupalCamp Dublin 2017.

 In order to see my workflow of writing comments first, converting them into